schuyler4/USB_Curve_Tracer/readme.md

 </ul>

 <h3> Examples </h3>
-<p>Below is an example 1N4148 diode and a 2N3904 BJT sweep.
+<p>Below is an example 1N4148 diode sweep and a 2N3904 BJT sweep.
 Short of curve tracing with a different system and doing a comparison, there is not really a good way to verify if these are correct.
 However, the general shape of the curves does look right.
-There is clearly some offset error for the red trace of the 2N3904. </p>
+There is clearly some offset error for the red trace of the 2N3904 sweep. </p>

 ![1N4148 Diode](./examples/1N4148_REV3.png)
 ![2N3904 BJT](./examples/2N3904_REV3.png)